cmanv/tkstatus/README.md

 ## Unicode font

 The script uses some icons from the remixicon unicode font to be displayed next to some devices names.
 Theses need to be adjusted if you're using a different unicode font.

+array set remix [ list
+	down 	\uea4a	up 	\uea74
+	disk	\ueba9	printer	\uefd2
+	sdcard	\uf066	udisk	\uf1cc
+	mail	\ueec0	mixer	\uf229 ]

+## Maildir

+The function mailboxes_setup of the tcl/tk script looks for maildirs under the maildir root folder $HOME/.maildir (variable maildir)
+The accounts available under this root folder can be defined in accountlist.
+These should be actual folder in maildir format.